G-Core/product-documentation/documentation/cloud/database-for-postgresql/manage-postgresql-servers.md

 - Port.
 You can find it by copying the connection strings in the “Connection details”
 - Password.
 You should have got it separately after creating a server.
 If you forgot your password, <a href="https://gcore.com/docs/cloud/database-for-postgresql/manage-postgresql-servers#get-your-credentials" target="_blank">reset it</a>.

 2\.
 Make sure your client computer is in the access control list of the PostgreSQL server.
-It means that te external IP address of PC which is trying to connect to PostgreSQL should be in allowlist (ACL).
+It means that the external IP address of PC which is trying to connect to PostgreSQL should be in allowlist (ACL).

 3\.
 Determine what tool you will use to connect to your server.